 You can download desired code from github by using 'download zip' button.
 Both .zip and .tar.gz are suitable.

 wget -c https://github.com/manticoresoftware/manticoresearch/archive/refs/tags/3.6.0.tar.gz tar -zxf 3.6.0.tar.gz cd manticoresearch-3.6.0

 mkdir build && cd build cmake ..

-The cmake script will investigate available features and configure the build according to them.
-By default all features considered enabled, if they're available.
-Also script downloads and build some external libraries assuming you want to use them.
+Cmake will investigate available features and configure the build according to them.
+By default all features are considered enabled, if they're available.
+Also script downloads and builds some external libraries assuming you want to use them.
 Implicitly you get support of maximal number of features.

 Also, you can rule configuration explicitly, with flags and options.
 To demand feature

 -DFOO=1 to the CMake call.

 -DFOO=0.
 If not explicitly noted, enabling a feature that is not available((such as

 MS Windows build) will cause configuration to fail with error.
 Disabling of a feature, apart excluding it from the build, also disables its investigation on the system and disables the downloading/building of any related external libraries.

 - USE_SYSLOG - allows the use of

 syslogin query logging.

 - WITH_GALERA - support replication on search daemon.
 Support will be configured for the build.
 Also, sources of Galera library will be downloaded, built and final module will be included into distribution/installation.
 Usually it is safe if you build with galera, but not distribute the library itself (so, no galera module - no replication).
 But sometimes you may need to explicitly disable it.
 Say, if you want to build static binary which by desing can't load any libraries, so that even presence of call to 'dlopen' function inside daemon will cause link error.

-WITH_RE2_FORCE_STATIC - download sources of RE2, compile them and link with them statically, so that final binaries will not depend on presence of shared
+- WITH_RE2_FORCE_STATIC - download sources of RE2, compile them and link with them statically, so that final binaries will not depend on the presence of a shared

 RE2library in your system.

 - WITH_STEMMER - build with using Snowball stemming library.

 libstemmerlibrary in your system.